eTutor-plus-plus/.github/profile/README.md

 The [deploy repository](https://github.com/eTutor-plus-plus/local-deploy) contains the docker-compose configuration to deploy the whole system based on the automatically created images.

 ### Notes for Developers
 Development on a service is best realized using the abovementioned deployment utility.
-This way you can easily deploy all serviced required to test interactions of the service you are developing on with the whole system.
+This way you can easily deploy all services required, and test interactions of the service you are developing on with the whole system.